stein-bmcc/eleventy-sass/readme.md

-# Eleventy Basic Starter
+# Eleventy Sass Starter

 > This is a minimal eleventy starter designed to have a similar structure to a basic web site.
-The repo owes a big thanks to Stephanie Eckles's [Smol Eleventy Starter](https://github.com/5t3ph/smol-11ty-starter) and [11th Sasss Skeleton)[https://github.com/5t3ph/11ty-sass-skeleton)repositories.
+The repo owes a big thanks to Stephanie Eckles's [Smol Eleventy Starter](https://github.com/5t3ph/smol-11ty-starter) and [11ty Sasss Skeleton)[https://github.com/5t3ph/11ty-sass-skeleton)repositories.

 ## Quick Start